Chirayu-cell/ELK-SOC-LAB/README.md

 - Threat hunting with Sysmon process chains
 - IR workflow: detect → triage → analyse → contain → remediate

-> **Fill this in.** These are your original bullets — they describe *what you
-> did*, which is fine, but the version that lands in an interview describes
-> *what surprised you*.
-One concrete finding beats four topic labels.
-Something
-> that cost you an afternoon, a rule that fired on the wrong thing, a
-> Kibana behaviour you didn't expect.
-Write it in your own words when you
-> remember it, and delete this note.

 ---

 ## Repo structure